ethereum/EIPs/EIPS/eip-aa.md

 contract.
 This is another measure taken to ensure the invariant described above.
 If this check did not occur, it would be possible for a transaction to invalidate an innumerable number of AA transactions.

+There are drawbacks to the prelude mechanism.
+Upgrades to AA in the future may require modified logic in the prelude, which would require one of the
+following:
+* changing the bytecode in the affect contracts
+* changing the semantics of that specific bytecode prefix
+* introducing a new version of AA.

+None of these solutions are desirable.

+The optimal solution is to recognize AA contracts at the protocol level as a type of account separate from EOAs and contracts.
+This would provide the flexibility to make modifications in the future, without the need to continue supporting legacy versions.
+This is not the path taken in this EIP due to the increased complexity and risk that an additional type would incur.

 ## Backwards Compatibility
 TODO